adityaprasad502/adityaprasad502/README.md

 </p>
 <details>
 <summary><b>Random Facts for Today</b></summary><br>
-<p>💡 A rainbow can be seen only in the morning or late afternoon.
-It can occur only when the sun is 40 degrees or less above the horizon.</p>
+<p>💡 Wyoming was the first state to give women the right to vote in 1869.</p>
 <hr>
-<p>💡 Butte County, South Dakota is the geographical center of the U.S.</p>
+<p>💡 98% of all murders and rapes are by a close family member or friend of the victim.</p>
 <hr>
-<p>💡 The scene where Indiana Jones shoots the swordsman in Raider’s of the Lost Ark was Harrison Ford's idea so that he could take a bathroom break.</p>
+<p>💡 The past-tense of the English word “dare” is “durst”</p>
 </details>
 <p>
     <a href="https://a.devh.in" rel="nofollow">